paperless-ngx/paperless-ngx/docs/advanced_usage.rst

 In order to have a tag, correspondent, document type, or storage path assigned automatically to newly consumed documents, assign a match and matching algorithm using the web interface.
-These settings define when to assign tags, correspondents, document types, and storage pathes to documents.
+These settings define when to assign tags, correspondents, document types, and storage paths to documents.

 The following algorithms are available: